Murciano-Granadina

 The Murciano-Granadina is a Spanish breed of dairy goat.
-It was created in 1975 when two existing breeds, the mahogany-coloured Murciana of Murcia and the black Granadina of Granada, began to be hybridised as a result of the official recognition of a single herdbook including both breeds.
+It was created in 1975 when two existing breeds, the mahogany-coloured Murciana of Murcia and the black Granadina of Granada, began to be hybridised as a result of the official recognition of a single flock-book including both breeds.
 It is the most important dairy goat breed of Spain, with more than 500,000 milking females.
 It originated in the semi arid areas in south eastern Spain, including parts of Murcia, Almería, Granada and Alicante.
 They were bred for two main traits, milk production and its ability to continue this production in dry and nutrient poor regions.
 They have been introduced into several areas in Latin America as well as northern Africa.

 Characteristics

 These goats are medium size for goats, around 30 to 50 kg for females and 50–60 kg for males.
 They are solid colored, usually black or mahogany colored.
 The breed association, ACRIMUR (Asociación Española de Criadores de la Cabra Murciano-Granadina, or Spanish Association of Breeders of the Murcia-Granada Goat) states that they refuse to accept any goat that had white hair even in the smallest amount as M-G. The goats have erect ears and tails, with a short, coarse coat, though it is longer in males than in females.
 Genotyping of various goat breeds from southern Spain revealed that the Murciano-Granadina breed is significantly closer to the Murciana breed than any other, including the Granadina.